atolab/zenoh-web/content/docs/migration_1.0/Concepts.md

 The concept of a pull subscriber no longer exists in Zenoh, However, when creating a `Subscriber`, it may be the case that developers only care about the latest data and want to discard the oldest data.
-We can use `RingChannel` to get this behaviour.
+We can use `RingChannel` to get similar behaviour.
 This contrasts a `FIFOChannel` which is the default channel type used internally in Subscribers You can take a look at examples of usage in any language’s examples/z_pull.x

 ## Timestamps
+Previously we exposed a function to generate timestamps outside of a session.

-We now tie generating a timestamp to a Zenoh session, with the timestamp inheriting the `ZenohID` of the session.
+Due to our efforts in storage replication logic and, users will now have to generate timestamps from a session, with the timestamp inheriting the `ZenohID` of the session.

 This will affect user-created plugins and applications that need to generate timestamps in their Storage and sending of data.
 ⚠️ Note: Timestamps are important for Storage Alignment and Replication.
 Data stored in Data bases must include a Timestamp to be properly aligned across Data Stores by Zenoh.
 The `timestamping` configuration option must also be enabled for this.

+## Plugins

-## Storages
+### Storages
 The storage-manager will fail to launch if the timestamping configuration option is disabled.
 From Zenoh 1.0.0 user-applications can load plugins.
 A, somehow, implicit assumption that dictated the behaviour of storages is that the Zenoh node loading them **has to add a timestamp to any received publication that did not have one**.
 This functionality is controlled by the `timestamping` configuration option.
 Until Zenoh 1.0.0 this assumption held true as only a router could load storage and the default configuration for a router enables `timestamping`.
 However, in Zenoh 1.0.0 nodes configured in `client` & `peer` mode can load storage and *their default configuration disables `timestamping`*.

+### Plugin Loading

+We added the ability for user-applications to load compiled plugins written in Rust, regardless of which language bindings you are using !

+Usage of this feature is [Plugin Loading](#plugin-loading)

+⚠️ Note : When loading a plugin, the Plugin must have been built with the same version of the Rust compiler as the bindings loading it, and the `Cargo.lock` of the plugin must be synced with the same commit of Zenoh.
+This means that if the language bindings are using `rustc` version `1.75`, the plugin must:
+- Be built with the same toolchain version `1.75`
+- Be built with the same Zenoh Commit
+- The plugin `Cargo.lock` have had its packages synced with the Zenoh `Cargo.lock`

 ## Config Changes

 ### Plugin Loading

-We added the ability for user-applications to load compiled plugins written in Rust, regardless of  language !

-Usage of this feature is achieved by simply enabling the `plugins_loading` section in config file with the members `enabled` set to true, and specifying the `search_dirs` for the plugins.
+Loading plugins is achieved by enabling the `plugins_loading` section in config file, with the members `enabled` set to true, and specifying the `search_dirs` for the plugins.

 If no search directories were specified, then the default search directories are `".:~/.zenoh/lib:/opt/homebrew/lib:/usr/local/lib:/usr/lib”`